uoa-compsci399-s2-2022/Degree-Planner/README.md

 Instructions on how to install and setup the project:
 <br>
 <br>
-<h2>The 'choose-course-api' is the back-end, 'choose-course-ui' is the foront-end.</h2>
+<h2>The 'choose-course-api' is the back-end, 'choose-course-ui' is the foront-end, and the .spl file 'student_choose_course' is the database.</h2>
 <br>
 <br>